 We saw how Big changes could be made if you worked at it and we wanted more.
 We were hooked on Ramsey’s simple, bible-based approach to finances.
 After all, God has given us all we have and we had not been good stewards.
 Now we were ready to change that for good.

 A desire for helping others out of their mess and hopelessness became a passion of ours.
 Stephen and I became Dave Ramsey leaders.
 It was very rewarding to see others make positive changes that can last a lifetime.

 The Big Shovel

 The next few years consisted of paying for college and saving everything we could.
-It still wasn’t much, but we had a different attitude about our spending.
-When the youngest was finished college, we were able to ramp up our savings.
+We had developed a different attitude about our spending.
+When the youngest finished college, we were able to ramp up our savings.
 Stephen’s salary and bonuses gave us a HUGE shovel to use for retirement savings.
 It felt so good!
 And, we had 3 adult children with 4 degrees between them and Not One of them had any college debt.
 Funny thing about making better decisions.
 God can bless them.
-It was like He was waiting for us to grow up, act like adults and then He truly poured blessings on us.
+It was like He was waiting for us to grow up and act like adults and then He truly poured blessings on us.

 Finding Choose FI

 After we got to a place of stability, we thought our lives could somewhat go back on autopilot.
 Not only that, but we could loosen the purse strings a bit and enjoy some of the income we had.
 At that point, we assumed retirement would come at a “normal” retirement age of 66 or 67.
 In May of 2017, our oldest son introduced us to the ChooseFI podcast.
 (My first question was, “What’s a podcast?!”)
 We listened to a few selected episodes and were quickly hooked.